lincza/ProduceLincKnowledgeBase/docs/articles/Stock and Logistics/Pallet Editor/Pallet Editor.md

-The system supports the tracking of changes to pallet lot fields with the use of Business Central’s **Change Log** feature, and provides visibility on Pallet Selection, Pallet Allocation and Pallet Lines pages of the changes that were made.
+The system supports the tracking of changes to pallet lot fields with the use of Business Central's **Change Log** feature, and provides visibility on Pallet Selection, Pallet Allocation and Pallet Lines pages of the changes that were made.